humdrum-tools/humdrum-documentation/guide/ch34/index.md

 ```

 Suppose we wanted to identify the pc sets for successive vertical
-sonorities in the first movement of Webern\'s Opus 24 concerto.
+sonorities in the first movement of Webern's Opus 24 concerto.
 First,
 we translate the input to a pitch-class representation, and then we
 apply the <span class="tool">pcset</span> command: